andrulonis/Green-Lab/README.md

 ### 1. Install R

-To run the R scripts we recommend to install R Studio as well as R. An installation introduction can be found [here]( https://posit.co/download/rstudio-desktop/)
+To run the R scripts we recommend to install R Studio as well as R. An installation introduction can be found [here]( https://posit.co/download/rstudio-desktop/).

+Following packages need to be installed before the scripts can be run:
+* ggplot2
+* tidyverse
+* effsize
+* car

 ### 2. Running the script